MURIVESTNairobi Private Office

 Institutional Governance & Reporting

 Each mandate is structured with formal governance controls, legal compliance verification, and reporting frameworks aligned with institutional investor requirements.
-ESG and financial performance are tracked in parallel where required for fiduciary reporting.
+ESG and financial performance are tracked in parallel where required for fiduciary reporting obligations.

 View Full ESG Framework